 4 | Equitable Access and Success in Higher Education

-The capacity building trainings will build on the recommendations developed by the ARC8 Expert Group (see above) and engage higher education stakeholders to jointly work towards a more inclusive and diverse higher education sector in their countries.
-There are two trainings envisioned in a partially virtual format combining in-person and virtual participation:
+The capacity building workshops will build on the recommendations of the ARC8 Outlook Report and engage higher education stakeholders to jointly work towards a more inclusive and diverse higher education sector in their countries.
+There are two trainings envisioned with virtual participation.

-The target group consists of youth/student leaders and university managers within the specific regions.
+The target group consists of university managers and student leaders within the specific regions.
 The trainings are designed to

 - Increase the participants’ understanding of the ARC8 topic/subtopics and get familiar with global institutional practice in these fields;